Above: Asparagus from Norconk Farm.

 Christina learned that lesson young, but still, 15 years later, she carries that lesson with her every day in her work, work that connects and supplies fresh, locally grown food directly from farms to food pantry families in northern Michigan.

-Thanks to additional support from partners at MSU Extension, funds were secured that allowed Christina to take on the job of contacting farmers, building relationships and doing the research to understand what would be possible for farmers to deliver.
+The Rotary grant also paid for Christina to take on the job of contacting farmers, building relationships and doing the research to understand what would be possible for farmers to deliver.